isomerpages/mof-sfemc/index.md

       button: Learn More
       url: /blue-book/
   - infobar:
-      title: Industry Good Practice
-      description: The SFEMC has developed this set of principles of good practice, “The Singapore Guide to Conduct and Market Practices for the Wholesale Financial Markets”.
+      title: Public Register
+      description: A standardised "Statement of Commitment" is available by which market participants can demonstrate their recognition of, and commitment to adopting the good practices set forth in the FX Global Code.
       button: Learn More
+      url: /public-register/
+  - infobar:
+      title: Statistics
+      description: The SFEMC publishes the results of the semi-annual survey of foreign exchange volume in Singapore.
+The aim of the survey is to provide greater market transparency and better monitoring of foreign exchange activity.
+      button: Learn More
-      url: /bluebook/
+      url: /statistics/
 ---